Joelinton: Sport Recife

 Born in Aliança, Pernambuco, Joelinton joined Sport Recife in 2012 and spent two years playing in the youth team.
 He was promoted to the senior squad in 2013, but it was not until March 2014 that he made his professional debut, in a Copa do Nordeste match against city rivals Santa Cruz.
 He came on as a 62nd-minute substitute for Neto Baiano in the 2–1 away semi-final win (4–1 aggregate).
 Sport won the cup with a 3–1 aggregate win over Ceará in the final; Joelinton did not play.
 He was on the bench six times in the Campeonato Pernambucano season, which they also won.

 In the 2014 Campeonato Brasileiro Série A season, Joelinton made seven appearances towards the end of the campaign.
 He scored his first career goal on 23 November in a 2–2 home draw with Fluminense, and on the last day he scored the only goal against São Paulo after four minutes.

 Joelinton established himself in the first team in the 2015 state league.
 However, he received two straight red cards in the second phase, against Santa Cruz and Náutico.

-1899 Hoffenheim
+TSG Hoffenheim

-In June 2015, 1899 Hoffenheim signed Joelinton on a five-year contract.
+In June 2015, TSG Hoffenheim signed Joelinton on a five-year contract.
 He played only once in his first season in Germany, as a last-minute substitute for Jonathan Schmid in a 1–0 loss at Schalke 04 on 18 December.